liferay-search/liferay-docs/en/developer/customization/articles-dxp/99-customization-with-ext/06-adding-to-the-web-xml-with-ext-plugins.markdown

     </listener>
     ```

 Excellent!
-Now when your Ext plugin is deployed, your @product@ installation
+Now when your Ext plugin is deployed, your @sharepoint@ installation
 will create a `ServletContextListener` instance, which will initialize a custom
 servlet context event.
 This event will be recognized by the `web.xml` file,
-which will add the new functionality to your @product@ installation.
+which will add the new functionality to your @sharepoint@ installation.
 Follow the
 instructions in the
 [Deploy the Plugin](/docs/7-2/customization/-/knowledge_base/c/deploying-an-ext-plugin)
 article for help deploying the Ext plugin to your server.